Tanay-Kar/Tanay-Kar/README.md

 ### Glad to see you here!
 Hi 👋 I'm **Tanay Kar**, a Full Stack Developer with a flair for uniting Python backends and captivating front-end designs.
 My expertise spans across the entire tech spectrum, allowing me to craft client-facing apps and websites with a touch of cutting-edge backend wizardry.

-💼 With a focus on Python, GUI, front-end, and more, I'm a versatile creator.
-I excel in crafting powerful backends that seamlessly handle the workload for your apps.
-I specialize in designing systems that blend elegance and efficiency – lightweight yet potent, distributed yet synchronized.
-Notable projects like "WebDes," a real-time HTML editor, "YTDL," a YouTube downloader, and the iconic "Pong" game showcase my dedication to innovation and practicality.

 <br/>